 Create MX records for Google Apps through the Cloud Control Panel

 This article shows how to add Google Apps MX records to a domain managed via the Cloud Control Panel.

-If you haven’t already, be sure you verify your domain with Google Apps through their administrative interface.
+Important: Be sure to verify your domain with Google Apps through their administrative interface.

-After Google has successfully verified the domain, the next step will be to add Google’s MX records to the domain’s information in the DNS section of the Cloud Control Panel.
+After your domain has been verified, the next step is to add Google’s MX records to the domain’s information in the DNS section of the Cloud Control Panel.